davepacheco/registrar/README.md

 - to indicate that a particular DNS name is served by any of several interchangeable instances
-- to provide port information so that Binder can answer SRV queries
+- to provide service, protocol, and port information so that Binder can answer SRV queries

 To have Registrar create a service record, specify a `"service"` property under the `"registration"` object.
 The `"service"` object must have a property